jaycody/bash-scripts/README.md

 ----------------

-## PIPES
+## PIPES  |
 Pipes let you use the output of a program as the input of another.

 Instead of the output of `ls` being printed, it is piped to `sed`
 `ls -l | sed -e "s/[aeio]/u/g`

-here the output of `ls -l` is sent to the `grep` program `ls -l | grep "\.txt$"`
+Here the output of `ls -l` is sent to the `grep` program
+`ls -l | grep "\.txt$"`